zanellia/prometeo/README.md

 if __name__ == "__main__":
     main()
 ```
-can be run by the standard Python interpreter (version >3.6 required) and it
+Similarly, the code above can be run by the standard Python interpreter and prometeo can
-will perform the described linear algebra operations.
-At the same time, the code
-can be parsed by prometeo and its abstract syntax tree (AST) analyzed in order
-to generate the following high-performance C code:
+generate the following high-performance C code:
 ```c
 #include "stdlib.h"
 #include "pmat_blasfeo_wrapper.h"